artbrock/ALC_Starter_Kit/communication_&_promotion/marketing_campaigns_&_outreach.md

 Press releases, almost by design, tend to be pretty lifeless and boring.
 You can write them if you want, but unless you have a [powerful distribution](http://www.prweb.com/) [mechanism](http://www.prnewswire.com/) to get them to numerous media organizations as well as something really newsworthy or exciting to invite people to, you’re probably not going to produce a lot of prospects this way.
 You might pique the interest of a journalist, but you could do that better by directly contacting journalists who write about relevant issues.

 ### Paid Advertising {#paid-advertising}
+{% aside "callout", "option" %}
 We would recommend NOT paying for advertising until you’ve gotten skilled at delivering your message in very brief ways to your main target audiences.
+{% endaside %}
-Because no matter how good a particular advertising channel might be at putting something in front of your audiences eyes, if you don’t have effective ad copy/images/appeal, you won’t be able to convert those eyeballs to active prospects.
+No matter how good a particular advertising channel might be at putting something in front of your audience's eyes, if you don’t have effective ad copy/images/appeal, you won’t be able to convert those eyeballs to active prospects.
 You’ll only waste money unless you can create effective ads.

 #### Traditional Advertising {#traditional-advertising}